 Can Slamming a Door Damage a Door?

-- Slamming a door damages its jamb: When you slam a door, the jamb becomes ruptured, causing the hinges to pop out of alignment and the frame to become warped over time.
+- Slamming a door damages its jamb.
+The jamb of a door is the two points of the door frame that extend vertically.
+When you slam a door, the jamb becomes ruptured, causing the hinges to pop out of alignment and the frame to become warped over time.

 - Slamming a door can lock the door into its frame.
-The momentum of a door slam can affect the jamb to the point where the door can bend outward.
+The momentum of a door slam can affect the jamb to the point where the seams of the door can bend outward, disrupting the lining of the door.
 This can lead to outside air seeping into the home and the possibility of the door locking into place due to the force of the slam.